son-n-pham/GATE_Writing/writings/005_beach/grading_skylar.md

-### Write in a proper structure (2 marks)
+### Write in a proper structure (2/2):

-- 2 marks: The writing is well-organised with a clear introduction, body, and conclusion.
-The introduction sets the scene, the body describes the events, and the conclusion provides a reflective ending.
+The writing is well-organised with a clear introduction describing the setting, a body detailing the interaction with the jellyfish, and a conclusion about leaving the beach.

-### Choose a tone to match the theme of the writing (3 marks)
+### Choose a tone to match the theme of the writing (3/3):

-- 3 marks: The tone consistently matches and enhances the theme of the writing.
-The tone is lighthearted, playful, and joyful, which fits the theme of a fun family outing at the beach.
+The tone is consistently lighthearted and joyful, perfectly matching the theme of a fun family outing at the beach.
+For example, phrases like "giggling madly" and "grinning from wet ear to wet ear" effectively convey the happy mood.

-### Include emotions and feelings (1 mark)
+### Include emotions and feelings (1/1):

-- 1 mark: Emotions and feelings are clearly expressed, adding depth to the narrative.
-The student expresses joy, excitement, and affection throughout the story.
-For example, "giggling madly", "laugh so hard", "grinning from wet ear to wet ear", "I love jelly fishing,".
+Emotions and feelings are clearly expressed throughout the narrative.
+The excitement of spotting jellyfish and the joy of playing in the water are palpable.
+The phrase "I laugh so hard I go with her" clearly shows the enjoyment.

-### Use precise words or phrases (1 mark)
+### Use precise words or phrases (0.5/1):

-- 1 mark: Uses clear, specific, and accurate language to convey ideas.
-The student uses vivid and descriptive language, such as "thick salmon pink strokes", "muddy sand squelches", "warm amber eyes twinkle", "squishy white jellyfish".
+The writing uses some precise words like "azure bucket" and "muddy sand squelches," which add vividness.
+However, some descriptions could be more specific.
+For instance, instead of just "pink sky," you could describe the specific shades or how the colors blend.

-### Use at least THREE figurative languages (3 marks)
+### Use at least THREE figurative languages (2/3):

-- 2 marks: Uses two examples of figurative language effectively.
-The student uses a simile "eyes large and round like a hopeful puppy's" and a metaphor "sky rose is a canvas".
-There is no personification or hyperbole.
+Two examples of figurative language were used: "the sky rose is a canvas of thick salmon pink strokes" (metaphor) and "eyes large and round like a hopeful puppy's" (simile).
+Try to incorporate one more instance of figurative language to enhance your descriptions further.

-### Have a moral (Goal to focus on) (1 mark)
+### Have a moral (Goal to focus on) (0/1):

-- 0.5 marks: The story suggests a moral, but it is not clearly developed.
-The story suggests the importance of family time and enjoying simple moments, but it is not explicitly stated.
+The story does not explicitly convey a moral or lesson.
+While it depicts a pleasant family moment, there isn't a clear takeaway message or reflection on a broader theme.
+Consider what message or lesson you want your reader to gain from the story.

-### Write with an outstanding idea (3 marks)
+### Write with an outstanding idea (2/3):

-- 2 marks: The narrative has some creative elements but is not fully developed.
-The idea of "jelly fishing" is creative and engaging, but the plot is simple and could be more developed.
+The narrative is creative and engaging, depicting a relatable family moment at the beach.
+The focus on "jelly fishing" is a fun and unique element.
+However, the plot is relatively simple.
+To make it more outstanding, consider adding a surprising twist, a unique challenge, or a more complex interaction between the characters.

-### TOTAL MARKS: 11.5/14
+### TOTAL MARKS: 10.5/14 (75%)

 ### Strengths:

-- The writing is well-structured with a clear beginning, middle, and end.
-- The tone is consistently joyful and playful, matching the theme of the story.
+- Clear and engaging narrative structure.
+- Consistent and appropriate tone.
-- The student effectively expresses emotions and feelings, adding depth to the narrative.
+- Effective expression of emotions and feelings.

 ### Areas for Improvement:

+- Incorporate more precise language to enhance descriptions.
+For example, instead of "The sun is sinking ever lower in the pink sky," describe the specific colors and how they change.
-- Include more examples of figurative language, such as personification or hyperbole.
+- Include at least three examples of figurative language.
+Look for opportunities to use similes, metaphors, or personification to make your writing more vivid.
-- Develop the moral of the story more clearly, perhaps by explicitly stating the lesson learned.
-- Add more complexity to the plot to make the narrative more engaging.

-### Overall Assessment: The student demonstrates a good understanding of narrative structure and tone.
-The writing is engaging and expresses emotions effectively.
-However, the student could improve by incorporating more figurative language, developing the moral of the story, and adding more complexity to the plot.
+- Develop a clear moral or lesson for the story.
+Think about what message you want your reader to take away.

+### Overall Assessment:

+Skylar's essay is a charming and well-written piece that effectively captures a joyful moment at the beach.
+The narrative flows smoothly, and the emotions are clearly conveyed.
+To further elevate the writing, focus on incorporating more descriptive language, ensuring the inclusion of at least three figurative language techniques, and developing a clear moral or thematic depth to the story.